 In addition to CNC machining and injection molding, other technologies such as 3D printing, CNC laser cutting, and thermoforming add to manufacturing.
 Each technology offers unique advantages and challenges, particularly in terms of accuracy, volume, and cost.

-3D Printing Alternatives: 3D printing, or additive manufacturing, is a layer-by-layer manufacturing of parts based on CAD models and is additive manufacturing.
+3D printing, or additive manufacturing, is layer-by-layer manufacturing of parts based on CAD models and is additive manufacturing.
 This process excels at creating complex shapes.
 Traditional methods cannot make these shapes.
 3D printing isn’t as fast as injection molding for high-volume production.
 But, it has unmatched advantages in prototyping and customization.
 This is because it has low set-up costs and quick turnaround.
 Accuracy is often high but can vary depending on the technology used (e.g. FDM vs. SLA).
 In small to medium-volume production, traditional tooling is too expensive.
 3D printing is much cheaper.

-Thermoforming: This process heats a plastic sheet until it is easy to shape.
+This process heats a plastic sheet until it is easy to shape.
 Then, it stretches the sheet over a mold and cools it to form a specific shape.
 Thermoforming is less accurate than CNC machining but is a cost-effective solution for larger, less complex parts.
 It is great for large parts, like car door panels.
 These need less precision than aerospace or medical parts.

 Conclusion